 Kimbo had finished his second Nairobi.
 Joy was finishing her second Kampala and Kimbo’s mother sticking out her middle finger to Meisut Ozil on the screen as he scored.
 The revellers went crazy.
 The waitress with the white tag just above her left breast pocket which called her ‘Grace’ came in with a tray full of a mixture of Nairobi, Dar and Kampala.
 DJ Dorphan Family at the front of the club dramatically lowered the volume to let the crowd’s roar soar to the sky.

 The waitress with the white tag just above her left breast pocket which called her ‘Grace’ shouted to Kimbo that the revellers at the VIP suite were drunk and that’s how she had stolen a tray.
 Her voice had a tinge of anger when she said the VIP guys were always adding ice cubes, lemon and water to their Red Label.
 Kimbo, his mother and his girlfriend laughed in a drunken way.
-The waitress with the white tag just above her left breast pocket which called her ‘Grace’ said that because alcohol is alcohol it should be taken dry, but only Kimbo heard; the DJ had just turned up the music volume
+The waitress with the white tag just above her left breast pocket which called her ‘Grace’ said that because alcohol is alcohol it should be taken dry, but only Kimbo heard; the DJ had just turned up the music volume.

 The waitress with the white tag just above her left breast pocket which called her ‘Grace’ placed the cities on the table.
 Kimbo’s mother signalled at her to open her Dars and soon she was on the second one, holding the city by its neck, throat gurgling with action.
 Joy slapped Kimbo at the nape of the neck when she caught him gazing at Grace’s receding buttocks as she went for more cities.
 Joy glared hard at Kimbo.